BakxY/All-the-programming/librarys/Structogram/Readme.md

-These are the Structogams for the functions used in the MCB32D library
+These are the Structograms for the functions used in the MCB32D library